Gastroenterology Book

 3. May be rapidly fatal within 48 hours

-7. Labs (do not delay antibiotics)
+VII.
+Labs (do not delay Antibiotics)

 1. Chemistry panel (Chem7 or SMA7)

-2. Complete Blood Count with platelets and differential
+2. Complete Blood Count with Platelets and differential

-1. White Blood Cell count will be abnormal (too high or too low)
+1. White Blood Cell Count will be abnormal (too high or too low)

 2. Toxic granulation